MediaAlpha (NYSE:MAX) Shares Down 5.6%

 MediaAlpha, Inc. (NYSE:MAX)’s stock price traded down 5.6% during mid-day trading on Wednesday .
 The company traded as low as $14.95 and last traded at $14.95.
 997 shares traded hands during trading, a decline of 100% from the average session volume of 269,611 shares.
 The stock had previously closed at $15.83.

-MAX has been the topic of a number of research analyst reports.
-JPMorgan Chase & Co. downgraded MediaAlpha from an “overweight” rating to a “neutral” rating and reduced their target price for the stock from $26.00 to $16.00 in a report on Wednesday, December 15th.
+A number of research analysts recently issued reports on the company.
+Royal Bank of Canada reduced their price target on MediaAlpha from $41.00 to $24.00 and set an “outperform” rating on the stock in a report on Thursday, November 11th.
 Citigroup reduced their target price on MediaAlpha from $25.00 to $24.00 and set a “buy” rating on the stock in a report on Monday, December 20th.
 Zacks Investment Research downgraded MediaAlpha from a “hold” rating to a “sell” rating in a report on Tuesday, November 16th.
-Royal Bank of Canada dropped their price target on MediaAlpha from $41.00 to $24.00 and set an “outperform” rating on the stock in a research report on Thursday, November 11th.
-Finally, Canaccord Genuity reduced their price objective on MediaAlpha from $50.00 to $30.00 and set a “buy” rating for the company in a research report on Thursday, November 11th.
+Canaccord Genuity reduced their target price on MediaAlpha from $50.00 to $30.00 and set a “buy” rating on the stock in a report on Thursday, November 11th.
 They noted that the move was a valuation call.
-One equities research analyst has rated the stock with a sell rating, two have given a hold rating and five have issued a buy rating to the company’s stock.
-According to MarketBeat, the company currently has a consensus rating of “Buy” and a consensus price target of $32.63.
+Finally, JPMorgan Chase & Co. downgraded MediaAlpha from an “overweight” rating to a “neutral” rating and reduced their target price for the stock from $26.00 to $16.00 in a report on Wednesday, December 15th.
+One equities research analyst has rated the stock with a sell rating, two have given a hold rating and five have assigned a buy rating to the stock.
+Based on data from MarketBeat, the stock has a consensus rating of “Buy” and an average target price of $32.63.

 The firm’s fifty day simple moving average is $16.43.